jamescoleuk/lk/README.md

 If you have any typist home key dicipline and if you flap your right hand at the keyboard there's a good chance you'll type 'lk'.
 So it's short, and ergonomic.

 ## What could be improved?

 * Minor UI improvements?
 * Support scripts in other languages, e.g. Python, rust-script, Typescript.
 * Disable colours, for the colourblind
 * Add a count to `lk --fuzzy`
 * Sensible default ignores
+* Make it installable via other routes, e.g. `brew`.

+Contributions make my heart grow warm.
+I'm happy to support anyone who wants to contribute.
+Also, if you're new to Rust then I'd be happy to deepen that support to whatever extent you need.

 ## Inspiration